ericmjl/principled-ds-workflow/slides.md

 ----

-If you need system-wide packages, you need a `Dockerfile`.
+If you need operating system-wide packages, you need a `Dockerfile`.

 ----